liviucotfas/ase-multimedia/Labs/04. Graphics.2D - Vector/readme.md

     - instantiate the `BarChart` class;
     - call the `draw()` method pssing as an argument a matrix.

-10. Center the labels over the bars using the `text-anchor` property.
+10. Center the labels over the bars using the `text-anchor` CSS property.

 ##  5. <a name='Assignmentforyoutotry'></a>Assignment (for you to try)
 The Google Charts library supports many more features than our library, as you can see in the screenshot bellow.